 Fad or not, the trend makes sense because storytelling helps us relate to things.
 The quickest way to get your visitors to identify with your offer is through compelling storytelling.
 Better yet, use visuals.

 Research has shown that we remember visual images much easier and better than words, so show your visitors how your offer works.
 Your copy and wording can act as reinforcement.

 Psychology Concept #4: Copy and Tone

 Speak to your visitors conversationally on your landing pages and be intentional with your wording and tone.
-Copywriting is yet another opportunity to elicit the emotion you want, so take advantage.
+Your landing page copy is yet another opportunity to elicit the response you want, so take advantage.

 Here’s how Basecamp humanizes their landing page with copy and wording tone: